CALaliberte/InVeXodus/README.md

 * [Partner with US](https://docs.google.com/forms/d/e/1FAIpQLSfBHjH8MrrP9yXTyMvEsLFMw3l4UXmlc7b4GOOieDBxfVdCdQ/viewform?usp=sf_link) - We partner with like-minded organizations to ensure that we provide valuable resources to prepare individuals for the workforce.
 InVeXodus® offers a variety of partnership opportunities to support our mission.

+    1) Our Mutual Interest Partnership enables us to collaborate with organizations that share our commitment to education and career development.

+    2) The Education & Training Partnership focuses on leveraging learning materials and resources to deliver hands-on training.

+    3) Through our Employment Partnership, we connect qualified individuals trained by InVeXodus® with employers seeking skilled professionals.

+    4) Lastly, our Contract Partnership allows us to provide software development services through our CatalysTech Designs program.

 * Volunteer -

 * Share our Mission and Vision -